-I believe that when we hope or worry, we are largely looking at the future and are focused on things we do not control.
+When we hope or worry, we tend to look at the future and focus on things we do not control.
 We hope the markets will get higher and we will make money.
 Or we worry that markets will collapse and we may lose all our money.
-And yet, deep down in our hearts, we know that whether our thoughts are optimistic or pessimistic they simply do not influence future outcomes.
+Yet, deep down in our hearts, we know that whether our thoughts are optimistic or pessimistic they simply do not influence future outcomes..